CBICA/BrainMaGe/README.md

 python setup.py install # install dependencies and Deep-BET
 ```

-## Generating brain mask for your data using our pre-trained models
+## Generating brain masks for your data using our pre-trained models

 - This application currently has two modes (more coming soon):
   - Modality Agnostic (MA)